-My son had just turned two years old when I began teaching.
+My son had just turned two when I began teaching.
 One Monday morning in January, he woke up sick, so I called for a sub.
-In the next hour and a half, I changed 3 soiled diapers, cleaned puke off of almost every surface in our home, typed up 7 hours of lesson plans, and managed to get my sick child to stop vomiting long enough to get him packed into a car seat and drive to the school to deliver the lesson plans and lay papers and books out for the substitute, before the school bell sounded.
+In the next hour and a half, I changed three soiled diapers, cleaned puke off of almost every surface in our home, typed up seven hours of lesson plans, and managed to get my sick child to stop vomiting long enough to get him packed into a car seat and drive to the school to deliver the lesson plans and lay papers and books out for the substitute, before the school bell sounded.

 It was a rough day, to say the least, but when the pukey stuff ended, it was so nice to be able to cuddle and snuggle on the sofa together.
 As difficult as it had been to get ready for a sub and take care of a sick baby at the same time, I couldn’t have imagined not staying home with him.
 He needed the attention and love and spoiling that seem to make a child feel better, faster.
 Sometimes a mommy is the best medicine.

-As bad as that example is, it is even worse when the sick child comes to school, rather than stay at home.
-Murphy’s Law states very clearly in the teacher’s manual at my school that “A child WILL get sick and vomit on the classroom carpet during the hour that the custodian is out for lunch.”
-Now, imagine every cleaning supply that you would have access to as a mom in your home, NOT being available in your classroom.
-So, as a teacher, I now have two choices.
-I either herd my students to the other end of the room, encouraging them to step around the puddle of yuck, so that I can read stories for the next hour, or I can take my students down to the library so that I can read stories for the next hour and they can breath puke-free air.
+As bad as that example is, it is even worse when the sick child comes to school, rather than stays at home.
+Murphy’s Law states very clearly in the teacher’s manual at my school that, “A child WILL get sick and vomit on the classroom carpet during the hour that the custodian is out for lunch.”
+Now, imagine every cleaning supply that you would have access to as a mom in your home NOT being available in your classroom.
+So, as a teacher, I now have two choices: I either herd my students to the other end of the room, encouraging them to step around the puddle of yuck, so I can read stories for the next hour; or I can take my students down to the library so I can read stories for the next hour and they can breath puke-free air.

 I know it sounds harsh, but so is the cold and flu season.
 So as I end this writing (so I can get a good night’s sleep to prevent illness), I’ll leave you with some advice from a teacher.
 Years ago, there was a television show called Kids Say the Darndest Things.
 It’s true.
 I could write a book about the honest things they say.
 My students tell me when they threw up during the night.
 They tell me when they puke while getting ready for school.
 They tell me when they get sick in the car driving to school.
 They even tell me when someone at home says, “Don’t tell the teacher you are sick, or I will have to leave work to come and get you.”
 I love it when my students are honest, but I love it even more when I know that they are getting attention and love and spoiling when they are sick, in the comfort of their own home.